 Ganging and high-end crimes witnessing an upswing notwithstanding, this summer exhibited a much disturbing trend in J&K’s winter capital, the temple city of Jammu, where even mentally challenged could not escape the organized white collar criminals, reports Tasavur Mushtaq.

 Aasha (name changed) is not able to recognize people.
 The only thing she remembers is her name that she could not pronounce properly.
-Aasha is one of the five mentally challenged girls allegedly sexually exploited for last one year by those manning the premises.
+Aasha is one of the five mentally challenged girls allegedly sexually exploited for the last year by those manning the premises.

-In her mid twenties the victim, as per the initial investigation conducted by the police, has been found to be “used for sexual intercourse”.
+In her mid-twenties, the victim, as per the initial investigation conducted by the police, has been found to be “used for sexual intercourse”.

-The shiver ran down the spine when in September 2013, district administration in Jammu found most of the inmates of the Rotary Inner Wheel Home for mentally retarded children at Channi Rama frightened and fearful.
+The shiver ran down the spine when in September 2013, the district administration in Jammu found most of the inmates of the Rotary Inner Wheel Home for mentally retarded children at Channi Rama frightened and fearful.

-In the home which was aimed to rehabilitate the mentally not well, all the grown up girls were sexually abused by the staff members as well as some outsiders.
+In the home which was aimed to rehabilitate the mentally not well, all the grown-up girls were sexually abused by the staff members as well as some outsiders.

 Mentally not sound, the girls “communicated through verbal and body language and affirmed that they were being subjected to sexual abuse by some members of the staff and also by persons from outside the home”, adding “minor bruises and marks were also observed on the bodies of some of the inmates”.